Save up to $1,000 a year with these Energy Saving Tips

 - Water heating accounts for 18 percent of a home’s energy use.

 - You can save as much as 10 percent a year on heating and cooling by simply turning your thermostat back 7°-10°F for 8 hours a day.
-Keeping it warmer while you’re at work or away is an easy way to reduce your energy consumption.
+Keeping it warm while you’re at work or away is an easy way to reduce your energy consumption.

 Combining these energy stats with the above tips puts you well on the way to cutting high electric bills.